Symmetric multifield oscillons: Summary and Discussion

 The stability of non-linearity-supported localized structures can be assessed through the Vakhitov-Kolokolov (V-K) stability criterion.
 We formally extended the VK criterion, in order to be used in two-field systems.
 We checked the VK criterion against numerical simulations (assuming spherical symmetry throughout the evolution), finding excellent agreement between semi-analytical and fully numerical results.
 Our current proof holds for symmetric potentials and the generalization to arbitrary multi-field oscillons is left for future work.
 Furthermore, we explored the basin of attraction of stable oscillons, by perturbing unstable initial configurations.
 We found that, depending on the size of the initial perturbation, the unstable oscillons can either completely disperse, or relax to a stable oscillon configuration with a smaller width and larger height.

 Since oscillons are long-lived configurations albeit with a finite lifetime (even classically), we adapted the methods used in the literature to compute the emitted scalar radiation and thus estimate the oscillon lifetime.
 The results we found are qualitatively and quantitatively similar to the single-field case, showing that the longevity of multi-field oscillons can be --at least-- comparable to their single-field counterparts.
-Finally, we extended our results to systems with an arbitrary number of fields, where each field has the same quadratic - quartic - sextic potential and all fields are pairwise coupled.
+We showed that the results for the two-field system can be naturally extended to models with an arbitrary number of fields, where each field has the same quadratic - quartic - sextic potential and all fields are pairwise coupled.
 We were able to construct multi-field oscillons, under certain conditions for the couplings, and prove their stability, by drawing formal analogies to the single-field case.
 This opens the way for arbitrarily dense oscillons, comprised of multiple fields.

-While we explored in detail the shapes and stability properties of two- and multi-field oscillons in a symmetric quadratic-quartic-sextic system, lattice simulations are required to test their emergence after inflation.
-This analysis is currently under way and will be presented in a subsequent publication.
+Finally, we studied the emergence of these multi-field oscillons.
+We performed simulations on an expanding lattice in one spacial dimensions, in a preheating-like scenario.
+We showed that the fragmentation of the inflaton proceeds in three distinct stages: the inflaton fragments into single field oscillons; the single-field oscillons amplify fluctuations in the spectator field(s); composite oscillons emerged.
+Prompted by these observations we analysed the decay of single field oscillons into multi-field oscillons, both in one and three spatial dimensions, in Minkowski space.
+The decay can be understood semi-quantitatively using floquet theory.
+Since the emergence of multi-field oscillons in three spatial dimensions follows the one-dimensional behaviour in Minkowski space, we expect that multi-field oscillons will also form in full three-dimensional simulations on an expanding lattice, which is left for a future publication.

 Overall, our current work provides analytical tools for studying multi-component oscillons and opens up several avenues for future work, such as relaxing the symmetry structure of the potential and the assumption of spherical symmetry.